-Sec.
-101. Repealing Clause. - The provisions of Republic Act No..
-10121, Republic Act No..
-7160, Republic Act No..
-7916, Republic Act No..
-9184, and all other laws, decrees, executive orders, proclamations and other executive issuances, which are not consistent with or contrary to the provisions of this Act, are hereby repealed or amended.
+6 Sec.
+101. Repealing Clause. - The provisions of Republic Act No. 10121, 7 Republic Act No. 7160, Republic Act No. 7916, Republic Act No. 9184, and all other 8 laws, decrees, executive orders, proclamations and other executive issuances, which 9 are not consistent with or contrary to the provisions of this Act, are hereby repealed 10 or amended.

 Sec.
-102. Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in a newspaper of general circulation.
+102. Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in any two (2) newspapers of general circulation in the Philippines.